 Detach pst-file after every use

 When you connect to a pst-file, Outlook will add a reference to this pst-file to your mail profile.
 The next time you start Outlook it will automatically try to open the pst-file again.
-If you would open when the file is missing because the external drive is detached, you could end up with several error notifications about the missing pst-file or even end up corrupting your mail profile.
+If you would open Outlook when the file is missing, because the external drive is detached, you could end up with several error notifications about the missing pst-file or even end up corrupting your mail profile.